For technical troubleshooting see section 14 and 15.

-If you encounter any technical difficulties please go to the ‘Check your system’ page in LiveTherapy.
-This will check you are set up for LiveTherapy.
+If you encounter any technical difficulties, please go to the system check page in the LiveTherapy section to test your system’s compatibility.
 You will see a ‘System check failed!’ alert in red near the top of your screen if the check fails.
 You should take note of any element which doesn’t have a tick next to it.

 Please use a PC or laptop to access LiveTherapy – phones and tablets do not support the platform.

-Please use a Windows or Mac operating system.
-Please note that Windows XP and all previous versions of Windows are no longer supported or updated by Microsoft.
+Please use an up-to-date Windows or Mac operating system.
+Windows 7, 8 and 10 will be able to support LiveTherapy.
+Windows XP and all previous versions of Windows are no longer supported or updated by Microsoft.
 As a result they may not be able to access the LiveTherapy platform.
-Windows 7, 8 and 10 should be able to support LiveTherapy.
+Mac OS X 10.10 (Yosemite) and later versions will be able to support LiveTherapy.

-The most effective browser to access LiveTherapy is Mozilla Firefox.
-Internet Explorer and Safari will also work.
-Do not use Google Chrome, or the Microsoft Edge browser (Windows 10’s default browser).
+The most effective browsers to access LiveTherapy are Google Chrome or Mozilla Firefox.
+Internet Explorer and Safari will also work with the installation of the video plugin (see 6. below).
+Do not use the Microsoft Edge browser (Windows 10’s default browser).

-If your internet connection is poor, it can sometimes cause the ‘latency’ field on your system check to fail.
+If your internet connection is poor, it can sometimes cause the ‘network’ field on the system check to fail.
 Try testing your internet speed at www.speedtest.net.
-A download speed below 6megabytes per second (6 mbps) may cause problems with LiveTherapy video streaming.
+A download speed below 6megabytes per second (6 mbps) may cause problems with webcam streaming.
 Upload speeds under 1mbps will find it difficult to support the service.

 There are many ways to improve your internet speed and connection: